Why Persistence Is Vital

-You can’t lose the love for what your doing on account of times, places, awards or to prove something to someone else.
+You can’t lose the love for what you’re doing on account of times, places, awards or to prove something to someone else.

 The only person you need to please is yourself, period.

-The reason those who may have run faster then you isn’t that they have any higher level of persistence but they sure have used it thoroughly.
+The reason those who may have run faster than you isn’t that they have any higher level of persistence but they sure have used it thoroughly.

 2011 Monumental Indianapolis Marathon

 I failed over and over again from 2008 all the way to the 2011 California International Marathon (which I ran only 4 weeks after the Monumental Indianapolis Marathon as my last ditch effort to qualify for the 2012 US Olympic Marathon Trials finishing in 2.32.24 (with a 1.09 opening half).